medusajs/medusa/docs/content/development/notification/create-notification-provider.md

 ## Prerequisites

-Before you start creating a Notification Provider, you need to install a [Medusa server](../backend/install.mdx).
+Before you start creating a Notification Provider, you need to either install a [Medusa backend](../backend/install.mdx), or create it in a [plugin](../plugins/overview.md).

-You also need to [setup Redis](../backend/prepare-environment.mdx#redis) and [configure it with the Medusa server](../backend/configurations.md#redis).
+You also need to [setup Redis](../backend/prepare-environment.mdx#redis) and [configure it with the Medusa backend](../backend/configurations.md#redis) to test out the Notification provider.

 ---